-(Return to slide-46) A comparison of the face on the shroud from the original photonegative and the adjusted or "enhanced" version reveals some strikingly different qualities in the viewers experience of the two images.
+A comparison of the face on the shroud from the original photo-negative and the adjusted or "enhanced" version reveals some strikingly different qualities in the viewers experience of the two images.
 The original immediately brings to mind a scene of horrific brutality.
-It is a reminder of suffering and brokenness.
+There is no serenity there; it is a reminder of suffering and brokenness.
 In this image, seemingly without expression, the man remains a mystery.

-(slide-47) The enhanced version relays a different message.
+The enhanced version relays a different message.
 The clarified image of the face on the shroud reveals more specifically a definitive expression on the face, perhaps the most sublime of all the features by comparison, still within the anatomical boundaries that were described above.

-(slide-48) It is an emblematic expression.
+It is an emblematic expression.
 The expression is immediately pleasing, even divinely sweet.
 This is the central jewel as it were, the essential element to the "definitive" likeness, an expression eerily transcendent of what otherwise the blood stained shroud bears witness to.
 To say that the expression on the face of the shroud speaks volumes is an understatement.
 It is remarkable that such seemingly random conglomeration of marks and shapes, that in themselves resemble nothing recognizable other than visual noise, when viewing the same marks in their entirety should capture so perfectly this subtle and enigmatic expression!

 The expression seems to change depending on how the image is viewed.
 It can appear radiant one moment and then lovingly serious the next.
 Objectively speaking, this is because our eyes sometimes send mixed signals to the brain.
 For example, certain qualities to the overall countenance are more apparent in peripheral vision than dead-center vision.
+It is well known that different cells in the eye are designed to pick up different colors, contrasts, backgrounds and foregrounds.
+Some deal with central vision while others with peripheral.
 Depending on what part of ones vision (peripheral or dead-center) picks up the image first, the brains interpretation of an objects size, clarity, brightness and location in the visual field is affected.